Probabilities of incidence between lines and a plane curve over finite fields: Introduction

 A motivation for the problem we investigate in our paper comes from the famous \emph{Sylvester-Gallai theorem}.
 Sylvester posed it as a question in~\cite{Sylvester1893}, which was raised again by Erd\"os in~\cite{Erdoes1943} and later solved by Melchior (see~\cite{Melchior1941}) and Gallai (see~\cite{Gallai1944}).
-Given a set of points in the affine plane, a line is called \emph{ordinary} if it passes through exactly two of them. \begin{theorem-nonum}[Sylvester-Gallai] Suppose that $P$ is a finite set of points in the real plane, not all on a line.
-Then $P$ admits an ordinary line. \end{theorem-nonum} This theorem is clearly false if we work over finite fields, since in this case we can pick~$P$ to be the the whole plane.
+Given a set of points in the affine plane, a line is called \emph{ordinary} if it passes through exactly two of them. \begin{theorem}[Sylvester-Gallai] Suppose that $P$ is a finite set of points in the real plane, not all on a line.
+Then $P$ admits an ordinary line. \end{theorem} This theorem is clearly false if we work over finite fields, since in this case we can pick~$P$ to be the the whole plane.
+Moreover, the theorem is false also on the complex plane: in fact, in \cite{Naimpally1966} Serre observed that the $9$ inflection points of a cubic curve do not satisfy the requirements of Silvester-Gallai theorem; also, the so-called \emph{$3$-nets} provide other counterexamples, see \cite{Korchmaros2015, Yuzvinsky2004}.

-In the same circle of ideas, in the early $60$s, Erd\"os asked the following question: is it possible for a set of points in the real plane to contain many collinear four-tuples, but to contain no five points on a line?
-Here by "many" we mean a number which is quadratic in terms of the cardinality of the set of points.
-In \cite{Solymosi2013}, Solymosi pointed out that, if we weaken the quadratic condition, then the problem has a affirmative solution.
-Given a set $P$ of points in the plane, a line is called $k$-\emph{rich}, if it contains precisely $k$ points of $P$.
+In the same circle of ideas, in \cite{Solymosi2013}, Solymosi considered the following situation.
+Given a set~$P$ of points in the plane, a line is called $k$-\emph{rich}, if it contains precisely $k$ points of $P$.
 For example, a $2$-rich line is an ordinary line.
-Then, Solymosi's theorem reads as: \begin{theorem-nonum}[Solymosi] For any $k \ge 4$, there is a positive integer $n_0$ such that for $n > n_0$ there exists $P \subseteq \R^2$ such that there are at least $n^{2-\frac{c}{\sqrt{\log n}}}$ $k$-rich lines, but no $k+1$-rich lines.
-Here, $c=2\log(4k+1)$. \end{theorem-nonum}
+Then, Solymosi's theorem reads as: \begin{theorem}[Solymosi] For any $k \ge 4$, there is a positive integer $n_0$ such that for $n > n_0$ there exists $P \subseteq \R^2$ such that there are at least $n^{2-\frac{c}{\sqrt{\log n}}}$ $k$-rich lines, but no $k+1$-rich lines.
+Here, $c=2\log(4k+1)$. \end{theorem}

 A recent outstanding result of Green and Tao (see~\cite{Green2013}) gives an almost complete description of the structure of sets with few ordinary lines in the real plane.
 In the same paper, the authors also proved the Dirac-Motzkin conjecture and a less known problem, referred in the literature as the \emph{orchard problem}.